Top 100 Pre Med Schools

 32. Washington University, St Louis

-33. University Of Notre Dame
+33. University of Notre Dame

-34. Pennsylvania State University-Main Campus
+34. Pennsylvania State University

-35. University Of Minnesota-Twin Cities
+35. University of Minnesota-Twin Cities

 36. Indiana University-Bloomington